samulipo/samulipo.github.io/index.md

 ### Updates

+- A preprint version of a paper on self-nudging (w/ Ralph Hertwig): <a href="https://osf.io/preprints/socarxiv/24dwn/" target="_blank">https://osf.io/preprints/socarxiv/24dwn/ </a> (7/2019)
 - Career news.
-As of August 2019, I will be a university lecturer in theoretical philosophy at the University of Helsinki
+As of August 2019, I will be a university lecturer in theoretical philosophy at the University of Helsinki (6/2019)
 - A new manuscript/preprint on models, simulations, and Robert Brandom's inferentialism: **Making it count.
-An inferentialist account of computer simulation**, here: <a href="https://osf.io/preprints/socarxiv/v9bmr" target="_blank">https://osf.io/preprints/socarxiv/v9bmr</a>
+An inferentialist account of computer simulation**, here: <a href="https://osf.io/preprints/socarxiv/v9bmr" target="_blank">https://osf.io/preprints/socarxiv/v9bmr</a> (6/2019)
 - New town, new university!
 In September 2018 I'm starting as a university researcher at the University of Tampere.
 - Check out our poster at Cogsci 2018, "Social information can undermine individual performance in exploration-exploitation tasks."
 Presented by first author Kyanoush Seyed Yahosseini
 - Looking forward to attending the *European Summer School for Scientometrics* (ESSS) in Vienna (July 2018).